ArtyomKaltovich/Phylo/hw1/lab_notes.md

         - the script read file created by task2/main.py script or download it if it is not presented
         - putting plot to plot/tree.pdf
+    - creating R scripts - task1/
+        - put the plot of R scripts to task1/plot/